-Where liability may be a concern is when an officer does not take the person for help when they are in need of it, and then after the officer leaves the scene the person harms themselves or others.
+Where liability may be a concern is when an officer does not take the person for help when they are in need of it, and then after the officer leaves the scene the person harms themselves or others.140 made available when an officer runs a query through TLETS, thereby letting the officer know of any potential impediments to effective communication with the individual.

-Obstacles to Communication with an Officer
+Barriers to Communication with an Officer

 An individual with a health condition or disability, including mental illness or IDD, which may impede effective communication with a police officer, may voluntarily indicate this information on their Texas driver license, state ID, and/or vehicle registration through Texas Department of Motor Vehicles (TxDMV).
-If provided, this information would be made available when an officer runs a query through TLETS, thereby letting the officer know of any potential impediments to effective communication with the individual.
+If provided, this information would be